Faiqa-batool/Assembly-Language-Programming/README.md

 # Assembly-Language-Programming

-### ADDF.asm:
+### 1. ADDF.asm:
-program to add two numbers and print.
+Program to add two numbers and print.
 #### Limitation:
-only for single character output
+Only for single character output

+### 2. ASS1.asm:
+Program to print single character on screen.